Bogdan Roberts, Credit Cards Moderator

 @bogdan_roberts

-- You can use your Ultimate Rewards points to buy Airbnb gift cards (when available through the online portal), but it’s not a great deal.
-You only get 1 cent per point when redeeming for cash back or gift cards, while booking travel through Chase gets you 1.5 cents per point.
+- You can use your Ultimate Rewards points to buy Airbnb gift cards (when available through the online portal), though the value may not be optimal.

-Another option worth considering for Airbnb purchases is Capital One Venture Rewards Credit Card.
+Another card worth considering for Airbnb purchases is the Capital One Venture Rewards Credit Card.
 It earns you 2 miles / $1 on every purchase.
-It also offers 75,000 miles for spending $4,000 in the first 3 months.
+It also offers 75,000 miles for spending $4,000 on purchases in the first 3 months.
 Each point is worth 1 cent when redeemed as a travel statement credit for past travel purchases, including Airbnb.

 Trist Benley, Member